cthoyt/cthoyt.github.io/_posts/2025-08-18-bioregistry-impact.md

 for such analyses.
 I don't think anyone would disagree that the DO has had high impact.

-I think it's fair to say that because DO is built using tools that rely on the Bioregistry, that it's fair to claim that DO's (recent) impact is partly due to the Bioregistry.
-I think the Bioregistry is in the excellent position where there are a variety of direct and indirect usages, many of which are highly impactful, meaning that the Bioregistry can share (a bit) in their glory.
+I think that because DO is built using tools that rely on the Bioregistry, it's fair to claim that DO's (recent) impact is partially due to the Bioregistry.

+The Bioregistry is in the excellent position where there are a variety of direct and indirect usages, many of which are highly impactful, meaning that the Bioregistry can share (a bit) in their glory.
 Later in this post, I'll give a more quantitative justification for that statement.

 ## Why Quantify Usage and Impact?